github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 If a patched version of the dependency is available, you can generate a {% data variables.product.prodname_dependabot %} pull request to update this dependency directly from a {% data variables.product.prodname_dependabot %} alert.
 If you have {% data variables.product.prodname_dependabot_security_updates %} enabled, the pull request may be linked in the {% data variables.product.prodname_dependabot %} alert.

 In cases where a patched version is not available, or you can’t update to the secure version, {% data variables.product.prodname_dependabot %} shares additional information to help you determine next steps.
 When you click through to view a {% data variables.product.prodname_dependabot %} alert, you can see the full details of the security advisory for the dependency including the affected functions.
 You can then check whether your code calls the impacted functions.
 This information can help you further assess your risk level, and determine workarounds or if you’re able to accept the risk represented by the security advisory.

-{% ifversion dependabot-alerts-vulnerable-calls %}

-For supported languages, {% data variables.product.prodname_dependabot %} detects calls to vulnerable functions for you.
-When you view an alert labeled as "Vulnerable call", the details include the name of the function and a link to the code that calls it.
-Often you will be able to take decisions based on this information, without exploring further.

-{% endif %}

 {% ifversion copilot-chat-ghas-alerts %}